Quantum Similarity Testing with Convolutional Neural Networks

-After the training is concluded, the network maps measurement data from the same quantum state to representation vectors close to each other, whereas it maps measurement data from different states to representation vectors that are further apart.
-Quantum states are then compared by evaluating the Euclidean distance between the corresponding state representations.
-To decide whether two state representations correspond to the the same quantum state, the network uses a threshold value that balances both the false rejection rate and the false acceptance rate over a new set of unseen measurement data obtained from the fiducial states.
-Hereafter, this set will be called the validation data set.
-The complete details on the structure of StateNet and its training are presented in Supplementary Note 1.
+In the training phase, we optimize the parameters of the convolutional neural network with respect to a loss function, called triplet loss~\cite{schroff2015}.
+After the training is concluded, the network maps measurement data to vectors that reflect the similarity of quantum states, as illustrated in Supplementary Note 3.
+Quantum states are then compared by evaluating the Euclidean distance between the corresponding vectors.
+To decide whether two vectors correspond to the the same quantum state, the network uses a threshold value that balances between the false rejection rate and the false acceptance rate over a new set of unseen measurement data obtained from the fiducial states.
+The details of StateNet and its training are presented in Supplementary Note 1.